Updated on: 12-05-2021 by WEB-ROI

-SEO for ecommerce is the process of making your online store more visible in the search engine results page.
-As a small business, new business or even established business, you won’t make sales if people don’t know you exist online.
+SEO for e-commerce is the process of making your online store more visible on the search engine results page.
+As a small business, new business, or even established business, you won’t make sales if people don’t know you exist online.

 When people search for products that relate to what you sell, you will want to rank as highly as possible, so you get more traffic to your site.

-Ecommerce SEO involves optimizing headlines, product descriptions, meta data, internal links and your navigational structure for user experience.
+E-commerce SEO involves optimizing headlines, product descriptions, metadata, internal links, and navigational structure for user experience.

 If you’re not optimizing your site to show up in searches, you’re leaving money on the table.
 Why?
 Because people use search engines to make buying decisions.
 In fact, 37.5% of online retailers get their traffic from search engines via people doing initial searches.